modalitysystems/modalitysoftware-docs/CreateTeam/Reporting.md

 >The report will only contain teams created in the last 90 days

+>The report will contain a maximum of 999 teams

 >The report will contain teams created by CreateTeam and natively (excluding the CreatedBy UPN mentioned above)

 >The report will only contain teams in the tenant you are currently signed into